-Following the success of the project ImprendiTO, the Turin Hub was interested in scaling up its impact in the area of education for entrepreneurship.
+Following the success of the project ImprendiTO, Turin Hub was interested in scaling up its impact in the area of education for entrepreneurship.
 The goals, vision and needs of the Turin Hub happened to be very much aligned with the “Coca Cola Challenge for the Global Shapers Community” announced in 2014 offering several grants of up to 50,000 euro.
-The Hub designed a project specifically for the competition, carried out two pilot programmes, and made it into the final selections.
+Turin Hub designed a project specifically for the competition, carried out two pilot programmes, and made it into the final selections.

 The concept of the project consisted of two interdependent pillars:

 - Interactive business games facilitated by Shapers on the “Happy Entrepreneur Roadshow”

 - Building an educational digital platform with simple games stimulating entrepreneurship.

 Within the two pilot programmes, Shapers tested their concept of the game starting from the famous “Marshmallow challenge” (in the classic version, it requires small teams to build the tallest free-standing structure possible in a limited time using 20 sticks of spaghetti, 1 m. of a tape, one 1 m. of string, and one marshmallow).
 The game’s format included food and Coca-Cola drinks, adding up to the budget of around 50 euros per class.